khulnasoft-lab/design.khulnasoft.com/contents/components/form.md

 #### Text

 - **Label**: Clearly and concisely identifies an input.
+For example, "First name."
-- **Description**: Clarifies the purpose or intent of an input.
-Provides supplementary explanations or instructions, and positioned directly below a label.
+- **Description**: Clarifies and explains the purpose or intent of an input.
+Positioned directly below a label.
+For example, "A phone number is required for security purposes."
-- **Help**: Provides contextual examples or formatting information, and positioned directly below an input.
-May include a supplemental [help link](/usability/helping-users) when necessary.
+- **Help**: Provides contextual examples, formatting information, details about the input state, validation messages, or any combination of these options.
+Positioned directly below an input.
+May include a [help link](/usability/helping-users) when necessary.
+For example, "Format: +1-234-567-8901."
 - **Placeholder**: only used when the input purpose is still understood in its absence; it's not a replacement for a visible label.
 An exception is the [search](/components/search) component, which includes a [search](https://gitlab-org.gitlab.io/gitlab-svgs/?q=~search) icon to further clarify its purpose.
+For example, "Search or go to…."

 #### Field